NVIDIA/bare-metal-manager-core/book/src/playbooks/force_delete.md

-# Force deleting an rebuilding Forge hosts
+# Force deleting and rebuilding Forge hosts

 In various cases it might be necessary to force-delete knowledge about hosts from the Forge database, and to restart the discovery process for those.
 Examples for